uhatikus/UAIssistant/README.md

 ## DB Access

-You can access the DB with DataGrip or DBveaver.
-Use the details from .env file. s
+Access the DB with DataGrip or DBveaver.
+Use the details from `.env` file.

 DataGrip example:
 ![DataGrip DB connection](readmedia/datagrip.png)